CtrlK

 Workflow Clarity

-The 6-step core workflow is clearly sequenced with explicit validation checkpoints at each stage.
-Each checkpoint defines specific, measurable criteria (e.g., 'no shared database schema exists between services').
-The saga example includes a built-in compensation/rollback pattern for error recovery.
+The 6-step core workflow is clearly sequenced with explicit validation checkpoints at each step.
+Each checkpoint defines concrete, verifiable criteria (e.g., 'No shared database schema exists between services').
+The saga example includes a built-in compensation/rollback pattern, demonstrating error recovery.

 3 / 3